A2Bio/MiRNAbase/README.md

 This repository contains a dataset for identifying single nucleotide polymorphisms (SNPs) located within genomic regions of human microRNAs (miRNAs).

-The project was developed as part of a student research project for the **"Young Biologist" conference** and demonstrates how large genomic datasets can be analyzed using bioinformatics tools.

-## Project Goal

-The goal of this project is to build a curated dataset of SNPs that overlap with human microRNA regions.
-Such variants may influence miRNA structure or function and therefore could potentially affect gene regulation and predisposition to socially significant diseases.

 ## Data Sources

 The analysis uses publicly available genomic databases: